DataTalksClub/docs/docs/machine-learning-zoomcamp/01-introduction/04-crisp-dm.md

 ---
-title: "04.
-Crisp Dm"
+title: "4.
+CRISP-DM"
-parent: "Module 01: Intro"
+parent: "Module 1: Introduction to Machine Learning"
 nav_order: 4
 ---
 # What is CRISP-DM?